-Now that you’ve started to deploy IoT solutions within your supply chain, are you tracking the finished products you manufactured?
+You’ve started to deploy the Internet of things, IoT, solutions within your supply chain.
+But are you tracking the finished products you manufactured?
 What is your line of sight?
 If your product develops issues are you able to recall information about when and where the item was manufactured?
 Are you tracking the components that you ordered for your manufacturing lines?
 Or which component suppliers are providing faulty parts?
 How about the manufacturing equipment you’ve invested in?
 Are you able to pinpoint where high-value assets within your factory are located?

 End-to-end traceability is essential for any supply chain to mitigate risk and quickly resolve issues as they arise.
 Product defects that require recalling products are highly damaging to a brand.
 It is important to have the ability to find the source of the defect.
 These defects can be anything from a component within the manufacturing process to a tainted ingredient.
 Quick response times in addressing the recall issue is important in retaining consumer trust and protecting the brand’s public image.
 The manufacturer’s product-level information should be integrated with component supplier information.
 They are both necessary to provide effective traceability between your production and the end user.